Olivier-Boudeville/OSDL-Orge/src/doc/Orge-game-system.rst

 Should no brutal death occur, any creature will die when its life expectancy has been reached.
 The creature lifespan is determined at its creation, and is generally only known by the game system.

-Life expectancy is computed that way: to the average lifespan corresponding to the race of the creature, following modifiers are added:
+Life expectancy is computed the following way.
+To the average lifespan corresponding to the race of the creature, modifiers are added:

  - the constitution modifier of that creature
  - a 8% bonus if it is a female creature, otherwise a 8% malus
  - a random modifier in the -10% to 10% range